 - 5 Data Flow Types

-You should have the basic knowledge of the below topics before writing the USB driver.
+You should have a basic knowledge of the below topics before writing the USB driver.

 USB Device Driver Basics

 At the early stages of the Linux kernel, the USB subsystem was supporting only mice and keyboards.
 Then later on it continues to grow.
 Right now it is supporting plenty of USB devices.
 Before writing the USB device driver, we should discuss how the USB devices are connected to the Linux system and what is happening while plugging into the system.
 For that, you need to understand the USB Subsystem in Linux.

 The USB subsystem consists of the USB core, the USB Host Controller, and the USB host controller’s driver.